JacquiGreenland/CubeMate/README.md

 ## Proven astrophotography performance

 CubeMate has been tested using several imaging configurations.
+These were all performed in suburban Bristol and not under pristine dark skies.

 ### ~180 mm imaging